hassanshaikley/url_shortener/README.md

 `mix compile --all-warnings --warning-as-errors` to make sure compilation is successful `mix ecto.create && mix ecto.migrate && mix ecto.rollback --all` to make sure database goes forward and backward `mix credo --strict` to analyze the code
+`mix sobelow` to run security oriented static analysis of the code `mix test` to run the tests

 ## Potential improvements